zbigniewTomczak/codingChallenge/README.md

 - How should I structure my tests?

 During coding challenge you will be asked not to think too much about the solution and have faith in following the approach.
-Most of the problems you face during Coding channlenge is small enougth that if you will uausally jump right to the implementation.
+Most of the problems you face during Coding challenge is small enough that if you will usually jump right to the implementation.
 I would like you to fight this temptation.
-Coding challenge approach works for bigger problems too but because of time limitation we'are forced to work on small examples.
+Coding challenge approach works for bigger problems too but because of time limitation we are forced to work on small examples.